 A first aid kit is great, but if you don’t know how to use the items, it isn’t of much use.
 When your dog is in pain and the situation is tense, staying calm and putting previous training to work is much more effective than guessing at what the best course of action should be.

-My vet colleague and I do a “wilderness first aid” class at our local REI outdoor supply store – check your outdoor stores for similar first aid intro classes.
+My vet colleague and I do a “wilderness first aid” class at our local REI outdoor supply store—check your outdoor stores for similar first aid intro classes.
 Check with your local Red Cross chapter or community college for more in-depth training on pet first aid.

 There are many pet first aid apps available for your phone, too.
 Some are free, some are a nominal fee.

 Are your pet’s collar tag and microchip registration information up to date?
-It is important to remember that cell phones may not work in the places you are camping.
+It is important to remember that cell phones may not work in places where you are camping.
 Adding a phone number of your vet or someone in town who could reach you is a good idea; either by adding a new tag or affixing the info to the current tag(s).

-Food from Home/regular diet
+Food from Home/Regular Diet

-Keeping your dog’s diet as ‘normal’ as possible will help prevent diarrhea, upset stomach and pancreatitis.
+Keeping your dog’s diet as "normal" as possible will help prevent diarrhea, upset stomach and pancreatitis.
 Fatty trimmings from campfire cookouts (and the yummy, drippy foil found on the ground!), corn cobs, and other camping feast foods can spell disaster for your dog.

 Extra Towels and Rags

 A sudden downpour or swim in the lake can make for a hypothermic dog with all of that wet hair as temps drop.
 Bringing a supply of towels to have on hand helps with the comfort factor, too.
-Towels and rags are also great for emergencies -- as bandaging or cleaning up materials.
+Towels and rags are also great for emergencies—as bandaging or cleaning up materials.